flutter/website/src/content/resources/games-toolkit.md

 ---
 title: Casual Games Toolkit
+description: >-
-description: Free & open source multiplatform 2D game development in Flutter
+  Learn about free & open source multiplatform 2D game development in Flutter.
 ---

 The Flutter Casual Games Toolkit pulls together new and existing resources so you can accelerate development of games on mobile platforms.

-:::note
+:::recommend
-Check out the latest [Games updates for Flutter 3.22](#games-toolkit-updates-for-flutter-3-22)
+Check out the latest [game updates and resources for Flutter 3.22](#updates)!
 :::

 This page outlines where you can find these available resources.